radbrt/rowpatternmatcher/README.md

   mutate(ds = ifelse(is.na(ds), '0', ds)) %>%
   regex_row_matcher('([D]{4,})', ds)
 ```
-PS: The function name, `regex_row_matcher` is subject to change soon...
+PS: The function name, `regex_row_matcher` is subject to change soon, and the signature made consistent with `match_rows`

-## My interest is piqued, where can I learn more?
+## My interest is piqued, good sir!
+Where may I inquire further on this titillating topic?

 If you want to learn more about row pattern matching as implemented by Oracle, you can take a look at their documentation at https://docs.oracle.com/database/121/DWHSG/pattern.htm#DWHSG8956.